 Table of Contents[Hide][Show]

 The fall season brings much to look forward to in the Northeast.
-The crisp weather, the striking colors and the comforting scent of autumn fill the senses with nature’s beauty.
-Here’s where you can get your fix of fall colors and experiences in the northeastern United States.
+The crisp weather, the striking colors and the highly anticipated annual activities for the family to enjoy such as pumpkin patch visits and apple picking.
+But perhaps the best part is the breathtaking fall foliage across the country.
+Read to to learn where you can get your fix of experiences and fall colors in the northeast region of the United States.

 Fall Colors in the Northeast USA